The best part about bird documentary for me, is watching the mating dance of a male bird.

 That fervent little creature in his splendid attire, hoists his crest, puff up his chest, elongates his tail plumage.
 He sways a few steps left and then right, he jerks back and forth, he circles and then twirls … He dances to a love song in his head.
 He is as valiant as a bullfighter, as flamboyant as Michael Flatley in the Riverdance.

 To perform the best dance of his lifetime, it takes arduous work just to set up the stage.
 Sometimes he has to meticulously polish up his scratchy makeshift of a little dance floor in the messy woods.
 Or he has to spend ages painstakingly weaving the elaborate structure of a magnificent nest, employing visual illusions when necessary.
 And he might even go as far as teaming with his rivals to perform group dance, just so to slightly increase the likelihood of attracting an audience.
-Not to mention the hours and hours of rehearsal he has to carry out every day, while awaiting the slight chance for a female to drop in and to show interest.
+Not to mention the hours and hours of rehearsal he has to carry out every day, while awaiting the slight chance for a female to drop in and show interest.

 But the female bird, who holds all the cards in the avian world, puts on a rather practical attitude.
 She turns her back on him, proceeds with her own business, occasionally darts a shrewd look at him.
-Or she cranes her neck to scrutinize his behaviors, constantly shifting her perches so as to investigate from all angles.
+Or she cranes her neck to scrutinize his behavior, constantly shifting her perches so as to investigate from all angles.
 As if in her little brain, she’s calculating – how many extravagant eyespots there are on his feathers, how many glittering objects he has gathered in his bower, how many good genes he could pass on to her offspring …

 I want to say to her, for God’s sake, stop the calculation, just watch the dance, be amazed by the pure beauty and marvelous creativity!